shumarb/learning/software-development/software-design/design-patterns/README.md

 Design Patterns are typical solutions to common problems in software design.
 Each pattern serves as a template that a developer can customise to solve a design problem in the source code.

-Design Patterns are classified by its complexity, level of detail, and scalability of the application, comprising of these categories:
+Design Patterns are classified by its complexity, level of detail, and scalability of the application, comprising these categories:

 | Design Pattern                                                                                              |
 |-------------------------------------------------------------------------------------------------------------|